 Réka Kinga Papp

-is editor-in-chief of Eurozine since November 2018.
-Papp also hosts Gagarin, the Eurozine podcast.
+is editor-in-chief of Eurozine since 2018.
+She hosts Eurozine’s talk show, Standard Time, and Gagarin, the Eurozine podcast.

-She is a Hungarian journalist, author and broadcaster, specializing in environmental, social and human rights issues.
+Papp is a Hungarian journalist, author and broadcaster, specialising in environmental, social and human rights issues.
 She published a book on sex work and prostitution in 2017: Aki kurvának áll: szexmunka sztorik (Once You Enrol As a Whore: Sex Work Stories, Kossuth 2017).
 Her corresponding article, The Bangkok of Europe was published in Eurozine.

 Articles